 About Vilnius Cathedral

-However, a succession of fires meant that Vilnius Cathedral has undergone a series of incarnations.
-While some earlier elements have survived, such as over ten of its chapels, the current structure mostly dates back to the eighteenth century.
+However, a succession of fires meant that Vilnius Cathedral has undergone a series of further incarnations.
+While some earlier elements have survived, such as over ten of its chapels, the current structure mostly dates back to the 18th century.

 Many of the country’s most famous and important figures (or parts of them) are also contained within Vilnius Cathedral, including medieval ruler Vytautas the Great and Grand Duke Alexander Jogailaitis.